otsohelos/ot_harjoitustyo/MapGenerator/documentation/Software Requirements Specification.md

 ### Settings View

-- User can set the size of the map within certain constraints.
+- DONE: User can set the size of the map within certain constraints.
-- User can set the amount of variability in elevation of both water and land squares.
+- DONE: User can set the amount of variability in elevation of both water and land squares.
+- Question mark labels will show tips on hover

 ### Map Views

-- Initially, only the Elevation view will be generated.
+- DONE: Initially, the Elevation view will be generated.
 - Save button: User can choose to save the map.
-- Redo button: User can generate a new map with the same settings.
+- DONE: Redo button: User can generate a new map with the same settings.
-- Back button: User can go back to the Settings view to change settings.
+- DONE: Back button: User can go back to the Settings view to change settings.
+- Addition of Terrain: Terrain types will be generated depending on settings and the altitude or a given terrain square
+- Switch buttons: Possibility to switch between Elevation and Terrain views

 ## Further Development Ideas

 After the basic version is functional, it will be complemented by the following functionalities, time permitting:

-- Addition of Terrain: Terrain types will be generated depending on settings and the altitude or a given terrain square
-- Switch buttons: Possibility to switch between Elevation and Terrain views
 - Contiguity of terrain types setting: how likely adjacent squares are to have the same type of terrain
 - Addition of Legend and customisable map name
 - Addition of roads and rivers
+- Possibility to go back a couple of maps if user clicked Redo by accident